alvarojimpal/5000words/_pages/privacy-policy.md

   - Only recorded during lessons or tests

 ### Analytics and Diagnostics
-We use Apple's standard analytics and crash reporting tools, which are enabled by default on iOS devices.
-This helps us improve the App's performance and stability.
-You can control these settings through your device's Privacy settings.
+We use Firebase Analytics and Crashlytics (without Advertising ID support) to collect anonymous usage data and crash reports.
+This helps us:
+- Understand how the App is used
+- Identify and fix technical issues
+- Improve App stability and performance

+The data collected includes:
+- Basic device information (model, OS version)
+- App performance metrics
+- Feature usage patterns
+- Crash reports

+This data is anonymized and does not contain personally identifiable information.

 <br>